Professional Development and School Tours available for all school districts.

 Outreach - The 21st Century Program

-The Taubman Museum provides afterschool art education enrichment classes to three Roanoke City Schools—Westside Elementary, Hurt Park Elementary and Jackson Middle School—for the over thtee years as part of the 21st Century program.
+The Taubman Museum provides afterschool art education enrichment classes to five Roanoke City Schools—Westside Elementary, Hurt Park Elementary, Round Hill Elementary, Highland Park Elementary, and Jackson Middle—for the over four years as part of the 21st Century program.
 The workshops consist of an Art History and Elements of Art lesson followed by a project putting these ideas into practice.
 The projects bring our permanent collection and temporary exhibitions to life for the students.

 Teacher Professional Development